theninthsky/client-side-rendering/README.md

 ### Social Media Share Previews

-When we share a CSR app link in social media, we can see that no matter what page we link, the preview will remain the same.
+When we share a CSR app link in social media, we can see that no matter what page we link to, the preview will remain the same.
 <br>
 This happens because most CSR apps have only one HTML file, and social share previews do not render JS.
 <br>
-In our setup, we generate multiple HTML files (one for each page), so we have control of what `og` meta tags will be present in the document:
+In our setup, we generate multiple HTML files (one for each page), so we have control of what `og` meta tags will be present in each document:

 ```
 module.exports = ({ path, title, description }) => `